usbarmory/tamago/README.md

 ============

-TamaGo is a framework that enables compilation and execution of unencumbered Go applications on bare metal ARM/RISC-V System-on-Chip (SoC) components.
+TamaGo is a framework that enables compilation and execution of unencumbered Go applications on bare metal AMD64/ARM/RISC-V processors.

 The projects spawns from the desire of reducing the attack surface of embedded systems firmware by removing any runtime dependency on C code and Operating